ryantd42/NY-Legislative-Git/2023/S2773B-2023/bill.md

  THE APPLICABLE FINES HAVE BEEN PAID OR A BOND  HAS  BEEN  POSTED  IN  AN AMOUNT  SATISFACTORY  TO  THE  COMMISSIONER OF THE AGENCY THAT IMPOUNDED SUCH DEVICE.
   § 2.
-Subdivisions 6 and 6-a of section 2282 of the vehicle and traffic
+Subdivision 6 of section 2282 of the vehicle and traffic law,  as amended  by  chapter  402  of  the  laws  of 1986, is amended to read as
- law, subdivision 6 as amended by chapter 402 of the  laws  of  1986  and subdivision  6-a  as  added  by section 1 of part D of chapter 59 of the laws of 2005, are amended to read as follows:
+ follows:
   6. Dealers. (a) Any person who is a dealer, and who is not  registered as  a  dealer  pursuant to section four hundred fifteen of this chapter, shall register as an ATV dealer and operate in accordance with the rules